Solid-Hex/status/README.md

-# Status
+#Status
-Simon Torode status
+Status of my employment